 Also, your pants and shirt must match in colors.
 Tuck your dress shirt in neatly, add a sports coat or a blazer, and you’re good to go.

 Khakis, Chinos, and Corduroys

 Chinos are one of the most versatile pants.
-They are a great choice and perfect alternative to the typical dress pants.
+They are a great choice and a perfect alternative to the typical dress pants.

 Khakis can be appropriate in many casual work environments these days.
 But check to see what everyone else is wearing first.